 - The Dental School provides the most high-tech dental teaching facilities in the southern hemisphere and teachers who are leaders in their fields.

 - The Bachelor of Oral Health is recognised in all Australian states and in New Zealand and is accredited by the Australian Dental Council.

-- Enhanced your clinical experience through community placements, both rural and metropolitan.
+- Enhance your clinical experience through community placements, both rural and metropolitan.

 Majors (focus your undergraduate degree)